OlivierLD/raspberry-coffee/oliv-scratch-pad/some-tests/CHAT.SERVER.md

 Look into the package `oliv.events`.
 It can be compiled and distributed by using the script `package.chatserver.sh`.
 Same script provides instructions on how to run the server and the client.
-The script produces 2 jars in the `dist` sub-folder, just above ~10Kb big.
+The script produces 2 jars in the `dist` sub-folder, just above ~10Kb big (they could be even smaller).

+You will notice that an entry named `Compile-date` is added to the `MANIFEST.MF`.
+Look in the code to see how it is used.

 ### Get started, quick:
 - From the folder it's in, run the script `package.chatserver.sh`